mamotheanalyst/Prosper-Loans-Data-Analysis/README.md

 # Relationships observed throughout the investigation

 The relationships observed in this investigation were between Borrower Rate and Loan Amounts and between Income Range and Prosper Rating.
 It is evident that all incomes above $25 000 have a better Prosper Rating than those that earn beneath this income range and the unemployed which increases their chances of being given a loan.
-Another relationship was between interest rates for borrowing and orgiginal loan amounts.
+Another relationship was between interest rates for borrowing and orginal loan amounts.
 It is evident that smaller loan amounts attract higher interest rates than large loan amounts.

 # Conclusions